 - If you use the calculator, estimate the answer beforehand so you can determine whether the calculator's answer is "in the ballpark."
 This may help you avoid key-entry errors.

-Guidelines Specific to the On-screen Calculator in the Computer-based Test
+Guidelines Specific to the On-screen Calculator

 - When you use the computer mouse or the keyboard to operate the calculator, take care not to mis-key a number or operation.